Running FAST-VQE on Quantum Computers

 Similar to the earlier, we build a gate selector that uses the noisy sampler.
 Then we assemble an iterative VQE and create the FAST-VQE calculator.
 Finally we run FAST-VQE calculator again, this time with the noisy sampler and local Braket state vector estimator.

-Finally now that we have an estimate of the cost and we have emulated the behaviour of the real hardware, we can now create a sampler that runs on real quantum hardware.
+Finally, now that we have an estimate of the cost and we have emulated the behaviour of the real hardware, we can create a sampler that runs on real quantum hardware.

 # A real hardware sampler using the Amazon Braket backend